 |Gyovai||Jimmie||Sergeant||Air Gunner||USAAF 15337609.
 From Boone County, West Virginia.|

 |Devenney||William Joseph||Sergeant||Air Gunner||USAAF 33367015.
 From Mauch Chunk, Pennsylvania.|

-The US Army Graves Registration recovered the five men’s bodies and brought them to Wilton’s Funeral Home, 255 Crumlin Road, Belfast, Co.
+The United States Army Graves Registration recovered the crew and brought them to Wilton’s Funeral Home, 255 Crumlin Road, Belfast, Co.
 Antrim.
 All funerals took place at Wilton’s Funeral Chapel.
-The five Americans were buried in Class A Uniforms at Lisnabreeny American Cemetery in the Castlereagh Hills with full military honours.
+The 5 Americans were buried in Class A Uniforms at Lisnabreeny American Cemetery, Belfast, Co.
+Down with full military honours.